Disrespectful, misguided, ungrateful? Irony of Bale flag criticism lost on Madridistas | Goal.com

 Reports in Spain say Bale will not be fined by the club for this incident but the press have not been as forgiving.

-On Wednesday, the news about Luis Enrique’s return as Spain coach gave Bale a little breathing room but the two major Madrid-based sports newspapers didn't hold back on Thursday morning.
+On Wednesday, the news about Luis Enrique’s return as Spain coach gave Bale a little breathing room, but the two major Madrid-based sports newspapers did not hold back on Thursday morning.

 “Disrespectful, misguided, ungrateful, in that order,” raged Marca, while their counterparts AS used golf to dig him out again with the pun 'Bale gets into a hole'.